2005 Pacific typhoon season: Seasonal summary

+The Accumulated Cyclone Energy (ACE) index for the 2005 Pacific typhoon season as calculated by Colorado State University using data from the Joint Typhoon Warning Center was 309.9 units.

 The 2005 season was a near-average season, the number of typhoons in the year was twenty-three, much less than the average of twenty-seven.
 The number of typhoons that made landfall in Japan was three, which is almost the average (2.6).
 In general, this is not a year in which the impact of typhoons has been especially notable.
 The number of typhoons that passed near Okinawa was eight, which is slightly larger than the average of seven, and this is because this year there are some typhoons moving through the Sakishima Islands towards the Taiwan or China.
 This year's major typhoons are reviewed below.

 Although the season was quiet, some typhoons caused extensive damages in many places, especially in China where eight typhoons struck the country.
 First, Typhoon Haitang became the strongest storm in the basin this year and caused about $1.1 billion in damages in Taiwan and China in mid July.
 In August, Typhoon Matsa made landfall in Eastern China and caused about $2.23 billion in damages.
 Later that same month, two powerful typhoons made landfall, causing extreme damage and some casualties.
 Similar to Haitang, Typhoon Longwang made landfall in Taiwan and China at a strong intensity causing damages.
-The season also marked the first time the Atlantic hurricane season was more active than the Pacific typhoon season (the others being 2010 and 2020).
-However, the 2005 Atlantic hurricane season featured record high activity while the Pacific typhoon season featured near average activity.